pravega/pravega/documentation/src/docs/wire-protocol.md

 ## Segment Read - Reply

-1. Segment that was read: String (2 byte length, followed by that many bytes of Java's Modified UTF-8).
+1. Segment that was read: String (2 bytes length, followed by that many bytes of Java's Modified UTF-8).
 2. Offset that was read from: Long (8 bytes).
 3. Is at Tail: Boolean (1 bit).
 4. Is at `EndOfSegment`: (1 bit).